Export Finance Australia

 The support is delivered under one of the following accounts:

-• National Interest Account - where the responsible minister can direct EFA to support transactions that are in the national interest.
+• National Interest Account - administered by the EFA on behalf of the government.
+Under this account, the Minister for Trade and Tourism can direct EFA to support transactions that are in the national interest.
+The Commonwealth bears all risks and losses under the NIA.

 Background

-The agency was established on 1 November 1991 under the Export Finance and Insurance Corporation Act 1991.
+The agency was established on 1 November 1991 under the Export Finance and Insurance Corporation Act 1991 (EFIC Act).

 It operates as a corporate Commonwealth entity and specialist direct investment vehicle